M1chayl0/cert_sh_automation/README.md

 # cert_sh_automation

-Features
+## Features
 Finds subdomains associated with a specified domain.
 Utilizes data from the crt.sh website and Google search results.
 Provides a command-line interface for easy usage.
 Prerequisites
 Before using this script, make sure you have the following prerequisites installed:

-Python 3.x
-The following Python libraries: requests json argparse bs4 (BeautifulSoup)
+## Python 3.x The following Python libraries:
+requests
+json
+argparse
+bs4 (BeautifulSoup)
 You can install these libraries using pip:

-bash
-Copy code
+## BASH
-pip install requests json argparse beautifulsoup4 Usage
+pip install requests json argparse beautifulsoup4
+## Usage
 Open a terminal window.

 Navigate to the directory containing the script.

 Run the script with the following command:

-bash
+## bash
-Copy code
-python subdomain_finder.py example.com
+python cert_sh_automation.py example.com
-Replace subdomain_finder.py with the actual name of the script, and example.com with the domain for which you want to find subdomains.
+Replace cert_sh_automation.py with the actual name of the script, and example.com with the domain for which you want to find subdomains.

 The script will execute and display a list of discovered subdomains associated with the specified domain.

-License
-This project is licensed under the MIT License - see the LICENSE file for details.

 Acknowledgments
 The script uses data from the crt.sh website and Google search results.
 Respect the terms of service and usage policies of these websites when using this script.